artemo24/DyrBok/documentation/english/internal-test-manual/internal-test-manual.md

 ## Install the app from Google Play

-Then you will see the internal test version of the app in Google Play:
+Then you will see the internal test version of the DyrBok app in Google Play:

 <img alt="Internal test - Google Play tap install." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/internal-test-manual/google-play-internal-test-install.png" width="672">

 Click on the Install button to install the app on your phone (or tablet).
+Below the button is the warning "This app is for developer testing and may be unsecure or unstable."
+We have tested the app as well as possible, but it is certainly possible that something goes wrong for someone.
+Do not feel obliged to participate in this test.
+We can say that we cannot imagine that the app is unsafe.
+In the worst case, the app does not work, but even in that case your phone will continue to work fine.
+For technical support you can always contact Harm and Freek (developer of the app) directly, or send an email to dyrbok@dierenasielleiden.nl.

 ## Open the app

-After installation, you can start the app by clicking the Open button:
+After installation, you can start the app by clicking the Open button (or by clicking on the DyrBok icon in the list of apps on your phone):

 <img alt="Internal test - Google Play tap open." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/internal-test-manual/google-play-internal-test-open.png" width="672">

 ## Log in to the app

-When you start the app for the first time, you will be asked which Google/Gmail account you want to log in with:
+When you start the app for the first time, you will be asked which Google/Gmail account you want to log in with.
+Select the account you want to log in with in the DyrBok app:

 <img alt="DyrBok login - select Google account." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/internal-test-manual/dyrbok-login-select-google-account.png" width="672">